 Can Ice Breakers Work Online?

-Thank you to Laurie Flasko for sharing this activity idea (above) with me, and consenting to sharing this with you.
+Thank you to Laurie Flasko for sharing this activity idea (above) with me, and approving sharing this with you.
 Adapted for online.

 I created the above option in Canva, through the ‘Bingo’ template.
 If you would like this Canva Example click HERE.
 Please feel free to make your own copy.